vip30/vue-phoenix/README.md

 })
 ```

-Also you can use this.$channelHelper.initInstance to create your own [channel](https://hexdocs.pm/phoenix/js/)
+Also you can use this.\$channelHelper.initInstance to create your own [channel](https://hexdocs.pm/phoenix/js/)

 ## Example: